JeCheeseSmith/Clash-of-ppdb-s/documentation/backend/social.md

-**-def add\_player()**
+# Social
+> This parts explains the working of the social backend in our game: Managing clans, friends & chats.

+#### add_player()

-This function is made to sign up a new player.
-So the frontend can do a post to store
+This API is made to sign up a new player.

-a new player in the backend.

 For this function we use another function from the class PlayerDataAccess called

-add\_user.
-It inserts the new player in the correct way in the database.
+add_user().
+It inserts and initialises the new player data in the correct way in the database.

-For this function we use another function from the class FriendDataAccess called
+In this function we also use another function from the class FriendDataAccess called

-add\_admin.
+add_admin.
 It is a function that makes you and the admin automatically friends.

-*API method=POST*

-**-def get\_login():**
+####  def get_login()

 This function is made to log in a player.
-So the frontend can do a post to check if the

-player really exists in the backend.
+So the frontend can do a post to check if the player really exists in the backend.

 For this function we use another function from the class PlayerDataAccess called

-get\_login.
+get_login.
 It checks if the player really exists.

-*API method=POST*

-**-def update\_chat():**
+**update_chat():**

 This function is made to control the chat of a player.
 So the frontend can do a post to